Your guide to our lenses

 Bifocal lenses: Give’s you clear vision at distance and close up, with an obvious line on the lens dividing the 2 powers.

-Thinner and lighter – today’s plastic lenses can be made thinner and lighter by using special materials that enable us to make even the strongest of prescriptions more comfortable to wear.
+Thinner and lighter – today’s plastic lenses can be made thinner and lighter by using special materials.
 Your fashion frames will look great with these thinner lenses.

-Transitions (lenses that go dark in the bright light) – Transition lenses provide a comfort lens for anyone who spends a lot of time outside or just finds bright light makes their vision uncomfortable.
+Transitions (lenses that go dark in the bright light) – Transition lenses provides a lens for anyone who spends a lot of time outside or finds bright light makes them uncomfortable.
 They quickly darken in bright light and return to clear when you return inside – all automatically.
-This lens is very convenient but it won’t darken very much behind the car windscreen so is not the best sunglass for driving.
+This lens is very convenient but won’t darken much behind the car windscreen.
+We recommend other sunglasses for driving.

 Polarised lenses – for the ultimate in sun and glare protection we recommend a polarised lens.
-Unlike transitions they stay dark all the time and are not only great for driving and fishing, but also for anyone out and about on the water or in the snow.
+Unlike transitions they stay dark all the time and are great for driving and fishing.
+Polarised Lenses are also great for anyone out and about on the water or in the snow.
 If you’re light sensitive in any situation these lenses are a must.

-We have fashion sunglass frames that can be glazed to your prescription, or if you prefer the sporty look, frames that have optical inserts.
+We have fashion sunglass frames that can be glazed to your prescription.
+If you prefer the sporty look, we have frames that have optical inserts.
 You don’t have to go without sunglasses just because you require a prescription.

-Of course all our plastic lenses provide UV protection to help prevent long term damage to your eyes and possible cataracts.
+Of course all our plastic lenses provide UV protection to help prevent long term damage to your eyes.

 Modern acrylic lenses are far safer than the tempered glass lenses that people used to wear.
 Materials such as polycarbonate and Trivex are hugely impact resistant and provide the ultimate in safety for sports people, children and those in occupations where eye safety could be an issue.
 People with poor vision in one eye should insist on safety lens materials.